PlasticRanger

 Safe for Drinking Water: CPVC pipes are made from Chlorinated polyvinyl chloride instead of just polyvinyl chloride.
 That additional layer of chlorine makes it more durable and safe for drinking water.

-Ideal Flowrates: CPVC pipes have a very smooth surface in the interior, allowing them to show resistance to scaling and adulteration.
+Ideal Flowrates: CPVC pipes have a very smooth surface in the interior, allowing them to resist scaling and adulteration.
 This decreases the friction pressure of the liquid flowing by a substantial margin.
 Therefore, CPVC pipes allow more liquid to flow in pumps with more cross-section areas, making them more energy-efficient.

 Low Thermal Conductivity: CPVC pipes maintain the surface temperature of the pipe at a low temperature, thereby reducing the risk of burns to maintenance and operations personnel.
 The low thermal conductivity also reduces the loss of heat.
 CPVC pipes can also handle a wide variety of temperatures.